Derisis13/derisis13.github.io/_posts/2025-02-10-open-source-fpga-development.md

 Apart from creating my sources, simulating was one of the easiest steps—it just worked.
 The only requirements here are GHDL for elaboration and running the simulation, and GTKWave for viewing the output waveform.
-The process is well documented in GHDL's documentation (see #Sources).
+The process is well documented in [GHDL's documentation](https://ghdl.github.io/ghdl/using/Simulation.html).
 All I had to do was:
 ```sh
 mkdir ./workdir